Section Two: The Personal Characteristics of a Godly Life.

-The Head Triad: thinking-driven, fear-based, decisions from the head, thinking-oriented, provision-focused, moving away from others.
+The Head Triad: Thinking-oriented, thinking-driven, mentally-centered, decisions from the head, provision-focused.
 When encountering life, the first reaction is to think and plan.
-Tends to overthink things.
+Tends to overthink things before feeling or doing.
 Fear is always waiting beneath the surface.

 #5’s are alert, insightful, and curious.
 They are able to concentrate and focus on developing complex ideas and skills.
 Independent, innovative, and inventive, they can also become preoccupied with their thoughts and imaginary constructs.
 They become detached, yet high-strung and intense.
 They typically have problems with eccentricity, nihilism, and isolation.
 At their Best: visionary pioneers, often ahead of their time, and able to see the world in an entirely new way.